 Mvelopes review: Budgeting

 When creating a budget, you can first schedule your paychecks out for the month so you have a base amount to work with.
 From there, you can budget amounts for your expenses.
 In Mvelope's terms, this is allotting amounts to your envelopes, and you can add or delete envelopes, add limits, and copy budgets from month to month.

 You can further edit each envelope individually, selecting the name and category.
 You can choose to have a bill be monthly, periodically or an everyday expense.
 From this view, you can schedule out a whole year rather than just a few months.
 Online bill pay isn't available with this program.

 When you exceed the budget in a particular category or envelope, the balance appears in red so you can quickly see where the issue lies.
 If a transaction will put the envelope at a negative balance, you will be prompted as to how you wish to address the situation, either by adding funds to the envelope or letting it go negative.
-The software doesn't send you alerts if you exceed your budget.
+However, the software doesn't send you alerts if you exceed your budget.

-You can run reports to keep track of your envelopes, budget and cash flow.
-You can view reports for spending and funding, balances, net worth and category spending.
+You can run reports to keep track of your envelopes, budget and cash flow, and view reports for spending and funding, balances, net worth and category spending.
 Reports may be exported in either a PDF or a CSV format, which can be uploaded into programs such as Excel.

 Mvelopes is solid personal finance software for keeping track of your home budget.
 Syncing to your bank, credit union and credit cards ensures your transactions and balances are up to date, and allocating funds to specific envelopes allows you to keep your spending in check.
 However, it doesn't track investments, have tax reporting, online bill pay or provide budget warning alerts, but if you want to give this neat idea a try, a free 30 day trial is waiting for you.